Skeptic-j/gcp_skill_badges_quests/Quest - Automating Infrastructure on Google Cloud with Terraform/Challenge Lab-Automating Infrastructure on Google Cloud with Terraform/Q4-Challenge-Automating Infrastructure on Google Cloud with Terraform.md

   zone		  = var.zone
 }
 ```

-### 1.4 terraform init
+Then `terraform init`.

 ---
-### 2.1 We want to import Two instances already created in the lab simulating existing resources
+### 2.1 We want to import the two instances already created in the lab simulating existing resources to be imported to out terraform state
-#### 2.2.1 add into /main.tf
+Add the code below into ~/main.tf
 ```
 module "instances" {
   source = "./modules/instances"
   project_id = var.project_id
 }
 ```
-terraform init
+Run command `terraform init`!!
+Do not miss this step

 ### 2.2.2 write resource config block into modules/instances/instances.tf
-(match the pre-existing instances)("tf-instance-1" "tf-instance-2")
+match the pre-existing instances config as accurate as possible for "tf-instance-1" "tf-instance-2".
-this lab requires the 5 key arguments ONLY as shown below
+In real world, all arguments should be provided but this lab requires the 5 key arguments ONLY as shown below
 [manual](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/compute_instance)

 ```